s-michelmann/semi_automatic_aligner/README_MFA.md

    If you're using the pretrained models from MFA, you can set `use_pretrained_acoustic` to `true` and specify just the model name for `acoustic_model_path`.
 The aligner will automatically download the model if it's not found.

    If you have your own dictionary file, set the full path in `dictionary_path`.
 Make sure to expand the `~` to your home directory or use an absolute path.

+   If you are using other alignment than MFA, you will need to change which file it is called semi_align, in the first few lines of imports.

 ### Troubleshooting dictionary and acoustic model issues